-Note 6: The minimum on-time is tested under an ideal condition without external power FETs.
-It can be larger when the IC is operating in an actual circuit.
-See Minimum On-Time Considerations in the Applications Information section.
+Note 6: The IC minimum on-time is tested under an ideal condition without external power FETs.
+It can be different when the IC is working in an actual circuit.
+See Minimum On-Time Considerations in the Application Information section.

-Note 7: The LTC3728LC/LTC3728LXC are guaranteed to meet performance specifications from 0°C to 85°C. The LTC3728LE is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range as assured by design, characterization and correlation with statistical process controls.
-The LTC3728LI is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range.
-Note 8: Guaranteed by design.
+Note 7: The LTC3728E is guaranteed to meet performance specifications from 0°C to 85°C. Specifications over the -40°C to 85°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+The LTC3728I is guaranteed to meet performance specifications over the full -40°C to 85°C operating temperature range.